 Our Dry Camping (or Boondocking if you will) adventures this Spring have been taking us down some interesting roads to beautiful spots in the middle of nowhere.
 But often cell signal has been weak, and the nearest town may be 45 minutes away or a town may be too small to get supplies.
 But we struck gold at Meriwether Lewis National Monument Campground near the town of Hohenwald, Tennessee.
 Find out why this is one of the best free campgrounds in Tennessee.

 Updated January 13, 2019.
-Post contains affiliate links, we receive a commission for purchases made via these links.
+This post contains affiliate links, we receive a commission for purchases made via these links.

 National Park Service